CCExtractor/ultimate_alarm_clock/README.md

   - `location` (String): The location associated with the alarm.

-  - `activityInterval` (Integer): Interval for activity tracking, in minutes.

   - `minutesSinceMidnight` (Integer): The number of minutes since midnight when the alarm is set.

   - `days` (List of Booleans): A list representing the days on which the alarm should repeat.